 The Fund's securities generally are valued at market price or as otherwise described above.
 Securities are valued at fair value when market quotations are not readily available.
 The Board has designated the Advisor as the Fund's valuation designee (the "Valuation Designee") to make all fair value determinations with respect to the Fund's portfolio investments, subject to the Board's oversight.
 As the Valuation Designee, the Advisor has adopted and implemented policies and procedures to be followed when the Fund must utilize fair value pricing, including when reliable market quotations are not readily available, when the Fund's pricing service does not provide a valuation (or provides a valuation that, in the judgment of the Advisor, or the Sub-Advisor subject to review by the Advisor, does not represent the security's fair value), or when, in the judgment of the Advisor, or the Sub-Advisor subject to review by the Advisor, events have rendered the market value unreliable (see, for example, the discussion of fair value pricing of foreign securities in the paragraph below).
-Valuing securities at fair value involves reliance on the judgment of the Advisor, or the Sub-Advisor subject to review by the Advisor, and may result in a different price being used in the calculation of the Fund's NAVs from quoted or published prices for the same securities.
+Valuing securities at fair value involves reliance on the judgment of the Advisor, or the Sub-Advisor subject to review by the Advisor, or the Sub-Advisor subject to review by the Advisor, or the Sub-Advisor subject to review by the Advisor, or the Sub-Advisor subject to review by the Advisor, or the Sub-Advisor subject to review by the Advisor, or the Sub-Advisor subject to review by the Advisor, and may result in a different price being used in the calculation of the Fund's NAVs from quoted or published prices for the same securities.
 Fair value determinations are made by the Advisor after reasonable inquiry including but not limited to review of recommendations by the Sub-Advisor, in good faith, in accordance with procedures approved by the Board.
 There can be no assurance that the Fund will obtain the fair value assigned to a security if it sells the security.